Statistics

 Highest Density Intervals (HDI)

-A special type of credible interval is the Highest Density Interval (HDI) — the shortest interval that contains the specified posterior probability.
-For symmetric, unimodal posteriors, the HDI and equal-tail credible interval coincide.
-For skewed or multimodal posteriors, the HDI is more informative because it captures the region of highest posterior probability.
-In modern Bayesian software like PyMC and ArviZ, HDIs are standard output and are automatically visualized in posterior summaries.
+The Highest Density Interval (HDI) is the shortest interval containing the specified posterior probability.
+For skewed or multimodal posteriors, the HDI is more informative than equal-tail intervals.
+In modern Bayesian software like PyMC and ArviZ, HDIs are standard output and automatically visualized in posterior summaries.

 Bayesian vs. Frequentist Statistics: What’s the Real Difference?

-The debate between Bayesian and frequentist approaches to statistics is one of the liveliest intellectual disputes in modern science.
-It is not purely abstract: the two frameworks produce different procedures, different claims, and sometimes different conclusions from the same data.
-Every student working in quantitative fields should understand what separates them — not to pick a team, but to choose the right tool for each problem.
+The debate between Bayesian and frequentist approaches is one of the liveliest intellectual disputes in modern science, producing different procedures, different claims, and sometimes different conclusions from the same data.

 The Philosophical Divide